gustybear/website_academic/content/authors/dylan-anthony/_index.md

 +++
-# About/Biography widget.

-widget = "about"
-active = true
-date = "2019-03-11T00:00:00"
-author = "Dylan Anthony"
+title = "Dylan Anthony"

-# Order that this section will appear in.

-weight = 5

 # Display name

-name = "Dylan Anthony"
+authors = "Dylan Anthony"

 # Is this the primary user of the site?